rust-lang/rfcs/text/3127-trim-paths.md

 The virtualisation of sysroot files to `/rustc/[commit hash]/library/...` was done at compiler bootstraping, specifically when
 `remap-debuginfo = true` in `config.toml`.
 This is done for Rust distribution on all channels.

-At `rustc` runtime (i.e. compiling some code), we try to correlate this virtual path to a real path pointing to the file on the local file system
+At `rustc` runtime (i.e. compiling some code), we try to correlate this virtual path to a real path pointing to the file on the local file system.
 Currently the result is represented internally as if the path was remapped by a `--remap-path-prefix`, from local `rust-src` path to the virtual path.
 Only the virtual name is ever emitted for metadata or codegen.
 We want to change this behaviour such that, when `rust-src` source files can be discovered, the virtual path is discarded and therefore the local path will be embedded, unless there is a `--remap-path-prefix` that causes this local path to be remapped in the usual way.